 THE INTERNATIONAL-SIZE 1976 CADILLAC SEVILLE

-The Seville made its official debut on May 1, 1975, as an early 1976 model.
-Cadillac carefully avoided calling it a compact; advertisements called it “international-size.”
-To forestall any misapprehension that it was an economy model, the Seville became the most expensive car in Cadillac’s line-up, other than the Series 75 limousines — it was even costlier than an Eldorado convertible.
+Cadillac advertising carefully avoided calling the Seville a compact, instead characterizing it as “international size.”
+Perhaps to forestall any misapprehension that it was an economy model, the Seville was also the most expensive car in Cadillac’s line-up other than the Series 75 limousines; in fact, a 1976 Seville was even costlier than an Eldorado convertible.

 The Seville’s hefty $12,479 list price did include considerably more standard equipment than most Cadillacs, which had long adhered to the American tradition of advertising a modest sticker price and then nickeling and diming buyers on options.
-However, leather upholstery, cruise control, and gadgets like Twilight Sentinel still cost extra and a full complement options pushed the bottom line to a hefty $14,000.
+However, leather upholstery, cruise control, and gadgets like Twilight Sentinel still cost extra and a full complement of options pushed the bottom line to a hefty $14,000.
 That was nearly the price of a 1973 Mercedes 450SE, but in the interim, Mercedes had raised the 450SE’s price to more than $18,000, sparing Cadillac from a potentially dicey head-to-head comparison.

 Inevitably, Chrysler and Ford hastened to develop their own “international-size” luxury cars, resulting in a host of imitators like the Granada-based Lincoln Versailles and the Plymouth Volare-based Chrysler LeBaron.